DeathStar1711/Plant-Disease-Classification/README.md

 ```

 ### Running the Script
+#### For Training the Model:

 1. Clone this repository.
 2. Install the required libraries (`pip install -r requirements.txt`).
-3. Download the Plant Classification Dataset from `[link](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset/data)`
+3. Download the Plant Classification Dataset from `[https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset/data]`
 4. Place your dataset in the dataset folder.
-5. Make appropriate changes in `train.py` file to access the dataset
+5. Make appropriate changes in `Train_Model.py` file to access the dataset
-6. Run the script: `python train.py`
+6. Run the script: `python Train_Model.py`

 ### Explanation of the Code

-The `train.py` script performs the following steps:
+The `Train_Model.py` script performs the following steps:

 #### Data Loading and Preprocessing: